-Recommendations to Inform and Improve CPD’S Internal Affairs Investigations
+Recommendations to Improve and Inform CPD’s Internal Affairs Investigations

-The Public Safety Section (PS) of the City of Chicago Office of Inspector General (OIG) conducts, on an ongoing basis, reviews of individual closed disciplinary investigations conducted by the Civilian Office of Police Accountability (COPA) and the Chicago Police Department’s (CPD) Bureau of Internal Affairs (BIA).
-In the process of reviewing BIA investigations, OIG identified five recommendations to inform and improve future investigations:
+The Public Safety Section of the City of Chicago Office of Inspector General conducts, on an ongoing basis, reviews of individual closed disciplinary investigations conducted by the Civilian Office of Police Accountability and the Chicago Police Department’s Bureau of Internal Affairs.
+In the process of reviewing BIA investigations, OIG identified five recommendations to inform and improve future investigations.

 1. CPD members assigned to investigate complaints should ensure that, whenever appropriate, case files include an Initiation Report.
 If there is no Initiation Report, investigators should consider explaining the origin of a complaint in their summary report or summary report digest.
 The consistent inclusion of information about the origin of a complaint would provide improved context for judging misconduct and determining outcomes.